SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/grid_architecture.es.md

 One interesting thing to note is that the async calls are more decoupled from their listeners than the synchronous calls are.

-## Start Up Sequeunce and Dependencies Between Components
+## Start Up Sequence and Dependencies Between Components

 Although the Grid is designed to allow components to start up in any order, conceptually the order in which components starts is: